-Different angles, different lighting and background, different perspective and subject matter are all important elements to take into consideration when shooting a still life or product shot of some kind.
-The same techniques apply to an apple sitting on your desk as they do to an Imac Pro I7 4k.
-If there’s any chance that people are going to look at what you’re shooting, make sure every aspect of your composition makes sense and looks good.
+Different angles, lighting and background, perspective and subject matter are all essential elements to consider when shooting still life or product shots.
+The same techniques apply to an apple sitting on your desk as to an iMac Pro I7 4k.
+If there’s any chance that people will look at what you’re shooting, make sure every aspect of your composition makes sense and looks good.

 Dont go crazy with post-processing.

-You should use contrast and saturation sparingly.
-Just because you can make everything brighter doesn’t mean it needs to be brighter!
+It would help if you used to contrast and saturation sparingly.
+Just because you can make everything brighter doesn’t mean it needs to be more brilliant!
 For example, if you’re editing an image of flowers in a field and want them to look more colorful than they do on your screen at home, adding some saturation will help—but don’t overdo it!
-If the colors are too bright or too saturated for the scene in question, then there’s no need for them to be so intense when viewed on monitors or TVs around the world
+If the colors are too bright or too saturated for the scene in question, then there’s no need for them to be so intense when viewed on monitors or TVs around the world.

 Dont rule out shooting your subject in black and white.

 Don’t rule out shooting your subject in black and white.
-Black and white is a great way to add drama to your images, especially if you are going for a more edgy look.
-It can also make the subject stand out from the background and help them pop off of the page.
+Black and white is a great way to add drama to your images, especially if you want a more edgy look.
+It can also make the subject stand out from the background and help them pop off the page.

-Black and white can also make an image look more interesting because it adds another layer of detail that wasn’t there before, like texture or emotion.
+Black and white can also make an image look more attractive by adding another layer of detail that wasn’t there before, like texture or emotion.

-Also keep in mind that black and white photos tend to be more artistic than color photos.
+Also, remember that black and white photos tend to be more artistic than colour photos.
 They tend to be less predictable, which is why they are so popular among photographers!

-Imac Pro I7 4k is one of the most powerful and fastest desktop computers in the market.
-The computer runs on an Intel i7-8700, 8 core processor which is capable of delivering up to 4.8 gigahertz per second clock speed.
-The unit comes with a Radeon Pro Vega 56 graphics card and can be upgraded to 64 gigabytes of DDR4 memory.
-For storage, it has two 2 TB SSD drives connected via Thunderbolt 3 ports which are capable of transferring data at speeds up to 40 Gbps each when used together in combination with the MacOS High Sierra operating system.
+iMac Pro I7 4k is one of the market’s most powerful and fastest desktop computers.
+The computer runs on an Intel i7-8700, an eight-core processor capable of delivering up to 4.8 gigahertz per second at clock speed.
+The unit has a Radeon Pro Vega 56 graphics card and can be upgraded to 64 gigabytes of DDR4 memory.
+For storage, it has two 2 TB SSD drives connected via Thunderbolt 3 ports capable of transferring data at speeds up to 40 Gbps each when combined with the macOS High Sierra operating system.

 The iMac Pro is the most powerful Mac ever made.
 It’s an all-in-one powerhouse with a 27-inch Retina 5K display.